 Location: Maryland, USA

-William Gabbard, tenor, has been singing professionally for over thirty years, the last twenty-six with the Soldiers’ Chorus of The United States Army Field Band of Washington, DC (http://www.armyfieldband.com).
+William Gabbard, tenor, has been singing professionally for over thirty-three years, the last twenty-seven with the Soldiers’ Chorus of The United States Army Field Band of Washington, DC (http://www.armyfieldband.com).
 From 1998 to 2014 he also served as Drum Major, leading the Field Band in three Presidential Inaugurals, and Concert Band/Soldiers' Chorus Narrator, announcing for several thousand live performances on the Field Band's national concert tours.